Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 In the `clickListener` we’re specifying the action we defined in step 4.1.

-Run the app and you see that clicking on the `FAB` results in the Add Reminder Fragment being displayed.
+Run the app and you see that clicking on the `FAB` results in the `AddReminderFragment` being displayed.
 You will notice that the `FAB` is still visible.
 This is because the Fragments are sort of swapped into the main screen at run time.
-If you try clicking the `FAB` when the Add Reminder Fragment is displayed it causes the application to crash.
+If you try clicking the `FAB` when the `AddReminderFragment` is displayed it causes the application to crash.
-We need to hide the FAB when the Add Reminder Fragment is visible.
+We need to hide the FAB when the `AddReminderFragment` is visible.
 For this we’ll make a little helper method in the `MainActivity`:

 ``` kotlin
 private fun fabToggler() {